kyle-cognizant/sg-traffic-weather-backend/README.md

 ## Notes

 ### Architecture & Design
 - Our system is designed to minimize API calls to data.gov.sg by caching as much data as possible.
 With our architecture, all historical data will still be available in the event that data.gov.sg is unreachable.
+The drawback of this is that it requires more complicated database queries.
 - An indexer function runs when necessary, fetching data from data.gov.sg APIs, and storing it in Postgres (depending on requirements, Redis might be a better alternative for this).
 - The database schema is designed to cater for growing requirements.
 - We only expose the necessary API endpoints and data for our frontend application and reporting requirements.